peregrine-884/EcoFilter/README準備中.md

 These design choices are central to the Intelligent Trash Bin's ability to differentiate and eject non-recyclable PET bottles.
 By fine-tuning the physical components and their interactions, we've achieved a system that not only automates waste segregation but does so with high efficiency and reliability.

 ## Data Collection
 To accurately recognize plastic bottles, caps, and labels, we undertook a comprehensive data collection process.
 Our goal was to gather images that reflect the variety of ways a plastic bottle can appear when introduced into the trash bin.
-We created **a holding area** at the trash bin's entrance, made from transparent plastic sheets, to ensure bottles remained in place during image capture. ~~The camera was positioned to capture the entire holding area within its field of view. *(カメラの位置の詳しく解説をsetupで)*
+We created **a holding area** at the trash bin's entrance, made from transparent plastic sheets, to ensure bottles remained in place during image capture.
+The camera was positioned to capture the entire holding area within its field of view. *

 Collection Procedure:
 1. Preparing the Bottles: We started with a collection of approximately 150 plastic bottles in various conditions.
 Instead of preparing separate groups of bottles with and without labels and caps, we utilized the same set of bottles for multiple stages of data collection.
 Initially, we photographed each bottle in its current state, capturing images of bottles with labels and caps intact.
 Subsequently, we removed the caps from these bottles and took additional photographs.
 Finally, we removed both the labels and caps, capturing images of the bottles in a completely unadorned state.
 This method allowed us to create a diverse dataset from a fixed number of bottles, ensuring a wide range of conditions were represented in our training data.